 The Hermeneutics of Data and Historical Writing (2012 revision)

-Permalink for this paragraph 0 Ongoing digitization of primary sources and the proliferation of born-digital documents are making it easier for historians to engage with vast amounts of research material.
+¶ 1 Leave a comment on paragraph 1 0 Ongoing digitization of primary sources and the proliferation of born-digital documents are making it easier for historians to engage with vast amounts of research material.
 As a result, historical scholarship increasingly depends on our interactions with data, from battling the hidden algorithms of Google Book Search to text mining a hand-curated set of full-text documents.
 Even though methods for exploring and interacting with data have begun to permeate historical research, historians’ writing has largely remained mired in traditional forms and conventions.
 This chapter discusses some new ways in which historians might rethink the nature of historical writing as both a product and a process of understanding.

-Permalink for this paragraph 0 We argue that the new methods used to explore and interpret historical data demand a new level of methodological transparency in history writing.
+¶ 2 Leave a comment on paragraph 2 0 We argue that the new methods used to explore and interpret historical data demand a new level of methodological transparency in history writing.
 Examples include discussions of data queries, workflows with particular tools, and the production and interpretation of data visualizations.
 At a minimum, historians need to embrace new priorities for research publications that explicate their process of interfacing with, exploring, and then making sense of historical sources in a fundamentally digital form—that is, the hermeneutics of data.1 This may mean de-emphasizing narrative in favor of illustrating the rich complexities between an argument and the data that supports it.
 It may mean calling attention to productive failure–when a certain methodology or technique proved ineffective or had to be abandoned.
 These are precisely the kinds of lessons historians need to learn as they grapple with new approaches to making sense of the historical record.

-Permalink for this paragraph 0 In this essay we consider data as computer-processable information.
+¶ 3 Leave a comment on paragraph 3 0 In this essay we consider data as computer-processable information.
 This includes measurements of nearly every kind, such as census records, as well as all types of textual publications that have been rendered as plain text.
 We must also point out that, while data certainly can be employed as evidence for a historical argument, data are not necessarily evidence in themselves.
 Nor do we consider data necessarily to be a direct representation of the historical record, as they are also produced by tools used to investigate or access large datasets.
 Given the myriad forms that data can take, making sense of data and using them as evidence has become a rather different skill for historians than it has been.
 For that reason, we argue that the creation of, interaction with, and interpretation of data must become more integral to historical writing.

-Permalink for this paragraph 0 We call upon historians to publicly experiment with ways of presenting their methodologies, procedures, and experiences with historical data as they engage in a cyclical process of contextualization and interpretation.
+¶ 4 Leave a comment on paragraph 4 0 We call upon historians to publicly experiment with ways of presenting their methodologies, procedures, and experiences with historical data as they engage in a cyclical process of contextualization and interpretation.
 This essay hopes to encourage more dialog about why historical writing must foreground methodological transparency and free itself from the epistemological jitters that make many historians wary of moving away from close readings or embracing the notion of the historical record as data.